 2019 Novel Coronavirus (COVID-19) continues its rapid proliferation across the globe with complex and widening implications.
-While there are still many unknowns, King & Spalding has been mobilized to assist our clients since the initial reports of the outbreak, helping them to address early stage responses across their operations, while considering the long-term commercial and legal impact.
+While much remains unknown, King & Spalding is mobilized to assist our clients, helping them address early stage responses across their operations, while factoring in the long-term commercial and legal impact, including a return to the office, recovery, and government enforcement.

 In the wake of the coronavirus pandemic, regulatory agencies are issuing press releases and regulatory guidance affecting financial services firms.
 Read more about the summaries and links to guidance issued by the US, UK, and European financial regulators concerning COVID-19.Read More View All